-The following Curriculum Committee resolutions were approved unanimously:
+The Curriculum Committee presents the following resolutions:

-- (a) The following Certificate Programs were closed: - A. Department of Health, Physical Education and Recreation Certificate in Gerontology - B. Department of Tourism and Hospitality - 1.
+- (a) Resolved, that the following Certificate Programs be closed: - A. Department of Health, Physical Education and Recreation Certificate in Gerontology - B. Department of Tourism and Hospitality - 1.
 Certificate in Aviation and Cruise Operations - 2.
 Certificate in Food Service Operations - 3.
-Certificate in Hospitality and Meeting Planning - (b) The following Letter of Intent was approved: - A. Department of Mathematics and Computer Science and Department of Business - A.S.
+Certificate in Hospitality and Meeting Planning - (b) Resolved, that the following Letter of Intent be approved (see Attachment A): - A. Department of Mathematics and Computer Science and Department of Business

+A.S.
 Business Information Systems with B.S.
-Information Systems (Brooklyn College) - (c) The following changes in Degree Programs were approved: - A. College Requirement for all Degrees Add: Civic Engagement Graduation Requirement
+Information Systems (Brooklyn College)

+- (c) Resolved, that the following changes in Degree Programs be approved: - A. College Requirement for all Degrees Add: Civic Engagement Graduation Requirement (see Attachment B) - B. Department of Art